 Temporomandibular Joint (TMJ) Disorders

 TMJ headaches are mild aches that begin around the temple region of the head and the Temporomandibular Joint.
 They may sometimes be confused as ear pain.
-TMJ disorders that cause headaches are usually a culmination of multiple factors such as:

 - Genetics